musco-security/musco-security/README.md

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a part-time cyber security student with a profound interest in Microsoft cloud technology and a dedication to solving complex problems.

 Objective
-[Provide Objective]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 Skill	Associated Project
 SIEM Implementation and Log Analysis	Detection Lab